 *Leontyne Price was born on this date in 1927.
 She is a Black operatic singer.

 From Laurel, Miss., Mary Violet Leontine Price was the daughter of James Anthony Price, a carpenter, and Kate Baker Price, a midwife with a lovely soprano voice.
-Both of Prices’ grandfathers were Methodist ministers in black churches of Mississippi.
-She sang in her church choir as a girl; but it was not until she graduated from Central State College in Wilberforce, Ohio, that she sought a career as a singer.
-Financial aid provided by a friend, Elizabeth Chisholm of Laurel, helped her to study for four years at the Julliard School of Music in New York City, where she worked under the former concert singer Florence Page Kimball, who remained her coach in later years.
+Both of Prices’ grandfathers were Methodist ministers in black churches in Mississippi.
+She sang in her church choir as a girl, but it was not until she graduated from Central State College in Wilberforce, Ohio, that she sought a career as a singer.
+Financial aid provided by a friend, Elizabeth Chisholm of Laurel, helped her to study for four years at the Julliard School of Music in New York City, where she worked under the former concert singer Florence Page Kimball.
+He remained her coach in later years.

-Her operatic stage debut did not take place until 1957, at the San Francisco Opera, where she sang each year until 1960.
-By that time she was one of the most popular lyric sopranos in the country and had also made triumphant appearances in Vienna in 1959 and at Milan's La Scala the next year, where an Italian critic who declared that Verdi would have found her the ideal Anda applauded her performance.
-Despite this great success, however, her debut at the Metropolitan Opera in New York was deferred until 1961, when she appeared there in the difficult role of Leonora in Il Trovatore.
+Her operatic stage debut did not occur until 1957, at the San Francisco Opera, where she sang each year until 1960.
+By that time, she was one of the most popular lyric sopranos in the country.
+She had also made triumphant appearances in Vienna in 1959 and at Milan's La Scala the next year, where an Italian critic who declared that Verdi would have found her the ideal Anda applauded her performance.
+Despite this great success, however, her debut at the Metropolitan Opera in New York was deferred until 1961, when she appeared in the difficult role of Leonora in Il Trovatore.

-After a brilliant performance she became one of the Met's leading sopranos.
+After a brilliant performance, she became one of the Met's leading sopranos.
 Later roles there included Cio-Cio-San in Madame Butterfly, Donna Anna in Don Giovanni, and Liù in Turandot.
 She won several Grammy awards from the American Society of Recording Arts and Sciences.
-She was always conscious of her role as a pioneering black in opera and worked hard against racial prejudice, refusing what she considered inappropriate roles and investing her performances with dignity and grandeur.
+She was always conscious of her role as a pioneering black in opera.
+She worked hard against racial prejudice, refusing what she considered inappropriate roles and investing her performances with dignity and grandeur.
 Leontyne Price retired from the stage in 1985.

 The Encyclopedia Britannica, Fifteenth Edition.